YearOfProgramming/2017Challenges/challenge_0/c/xor-eax-eax/README.md

 ### 1. Approch to Solving the problem

 This one is pretty straight forward.
-Just have to understand what standard library and standard library function is used to print something out to the command line printf() was used here.
-Tons of print options exist depending on what type of file you want to print to. ( printf, fprintf, sprintf, snprintf, asprintf, dprintf, vprintf, vfprintf, vsprintf, vsnprintf, vasprintf,vdprintf).
+You jut have to understand what standard library and standard library function will be used to print something out to the command line -- printf() was used here.
+Tons of print options exist depending on what type of file you want to print to ( printf, fprintf, sprintf, snprintf, asprintf, dprintf, vprintf, vfprintf, vsprintf, vsnprintf, vasprintf, vdprintf).
 I wanted to print to standard out so printf() was used.

 ### 2. How to compile and run this code